 Physical characteristics

 Belonging to the Agave family, these succulents form bluish-gray to light green rosettes, reaching 2-3 feet in diameter and heights of 3-4 feet.
 These slow-growing plants flower only once in their lifetime, creating an extraordinary spectacle.
-The tall flower stalks reach heights of up to 10 feet tall and produce stunning yellow blooms that attract hummingbirds and other pollinators.
+The tall flower stalks reach heights up to 10 feet tall and produce stunning yellow blooms that attract hummingbirds and other pollinators.
 Once the flowering is complete, the plant dies but leaves smaller agaves, known as pups, to carry on its legacy.

 Physical Adaptations